bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 In addition to what's already mentioned, Ansible-Terraform Workspace has the benefits of any other dockerized workspace:

-1) Convenience.
-Get started fast, without wasting time on setting all those tools yourself.
-Getting Ansible and Terraform ready to be used, is as simple as starting a docker container.
-In addition, you get the ability to start and stop multiple workspaces, this makes managing separate independent cloud infrastructures much easier and safe, for example, you don't need to switch AWS profiles all the time.
-Also, you can export the entire workspace to file, push to a (private) Docker registry, and keep different versions of the workspace.

 2) Shareability.
 You can share your workspace as a whole, with all the dependencies and installed applications.
 Prepare workspace for the team, or deliver as a result to your client.
 You can even push it to docker hub and make a public contribution.